2023 NBA 3-Point Contest: Odds, Predictions, And Best Bets

 According to BetOnline, Lillard is the betting favorite at +300.
 Lillard is shooting 37.2% from three with the fourth-most three-pointers in the NBA (191).

-Buddy Hield has the second-best odds at +400.
+Buddy Hield has seen his odds move from +400 to +300, making him a co-favorite in the event.
 Hield, who won this event in 2020, leads the league in three-pointers with 230.

 All BetOnline odds for each participant are listed below.